IABTechLab/uid2docs/api/v2/encryption-decryption.md

 - To use the APIs, in addition to your client API key, you need your client secret.
 - You can write your own custom scripts or use the Python scripts provided in the following sections.
 - Request and response use AES/GCM/NoPadding encryption algorithm with 96-bit initialization vector and 128-bit authentication tag.
-- The raw, unencrypted JSON body of the request or response is wrapped in a binary [Unencrypted Data Envelope](TBD).
+- The raw, unencrypted JSON body of the request or response is wrapped in a binary unencrypted data envelope.
 - For requests, the Unencrypted Data Envelope gets encrypted and formatted according to the [Encrypted Request Envelope](#encrypted-request-envelope).
 - Responses are formatted according to the [Encrypted Response Envelope](#encrypted-response-envelope).